-Asia Society of Oklahoma (ASO) was founded in 1985 to support the Southeast Asian cultures of immigrants to the United States of America and Oklahomans of Southeast Asian heritage.
+Asia Society of Oklahoma was organized in the spring of 1985 immediately following a successful Asian Pacific Heritage Week by the Asian Pacific Islanders of Tinker Air Force Base.
 ASO welcomes people of various backgrounds and heritages in support of the ASO mission:

 To further knowledge of Asian heritage and culture.

 People who played an important part in the formation and growth in the organization of Asia Society of Oklahoma were/are: